EnokiUN/psup/docs/index.rst

 ..
-SUP documentation master file, created by sphinx-quickstart on Sat Nov 20 20:09:34 2021.
+PSUP documentation master file, created by sphinx-quickstart on Sat Nov 20 20:09:34 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.